 Toby Kaufmann is an award-winning Visuals Director.
 Most recently she was the Executive Photography Director of Refinery29 where she worked to define the brand's photographic aesthetic.
 She works out of her Brooklyn studio, where she holds critiques, photography talks, and community events.

-Kayla Jones, Lead Graphic Designer
+Kayla Jones, Prototype Designer

 Kayla Jones is a designer, art director, and activist.
 Her work explores the intersections of design as art, art as activism, and activism as cultural design.
 As a queer, black woman working almost exclusively with marginalized communities, organizations, and initiatives, her work often centers racial justice, women’s empowerment, and queer identity.
 After almost a decade of experience in branding and creative strategy, she continues to apply the concept of relevant differentiation—fulfilling a demographic’s specific needs by listening and responding in a meaningful way—to design for social (rather than commercial) gain, starting conversations and supporting movements with aesthetic solutions for far-reaching impact.